Personal access tokens

 History

-• Authenticate with the REST or GraphQL APIs.
+• Authenticates with the REST or GraphQL APIs.

-To view the last time a token was used:
+To view the last time a token was used, and the IP addresses from where the token was used:

 1. On the left sidebar, select your avatar.